heracleumsosnowskyi/Heracleum_Sosnowskyi/README.md

 ## License

-Distributed under the Creative Commons license.
+Distributed under the CC0 1.0 license.
 See ``LICENSE`` for more information.